gabuz0me/Demo_AoC_5/script/article_en.md

 Let's talk about...

-## The day 5 problem
+## 2 - The day 5 problem

 ![During](../images/website/during_gif.gif)

 In the AoC, the problems get increasingly difficult each day.
 The first problem that required me to pause and ponder was the challenge of the 5th of December.
 I realized that this day's problem's second part was trickier than the previous days.
 Finally solving it brought me joy and made me remember what I loved in CS and in maths: problem solving and that little feeling of having understood something, the beauty of finding a clever way to tackle a problem.
+Because of that, I consider computer science is part of the family of mathematics.

 In this video, my goal is to make you feel this little something.
 So let's get started!

-### The first part of the problem
+### 2.1 - The first part of the problem

 You can find the very problem [here](https://adventofcode.com/2023/day/5).
 Here's an explanation: